audreyh614/Aspiring-Small-Businesses/README.md

 *For more information relating to this global commitment, read:* https://www.jpmorganchase.com/news-stories/jpmc-commits-350m-to-grow-black-latinx-women-owned-sb

-JP Morgan has received numerous applications from interested businesses requesting to receive aid as a recipient of this initiative.
+The firm has received numerous applications from interested businesses requesting to receive aid as a recipient of this initiative.
 You were recently hired as a Business Analyst and assigned to a team that is orchestrating the implementation of this project.
-The firm needs your assistance in retaining all of the information they have received from companies and would like for a data expert to translate these insights for them.
+They need your assistance in retaining all of the information they have received from companies and would like for a data expert to translate these insights for them.

 ## Job Description
-As a Business Analyst employed by JP Morgan, some duties include having the knowledge or ability to:
+JP Morgan is a leading financial services coorporation As a Business Analyst employed by this company, some duties include having the knowledge or ability to:

 - Improve software products and applications designed for use in the financial services industry through applying, utilizing, and constructing business and logical data models and modeling methods.